THS-International/website/src/markdown-pages/faq.md

       - description: Your Buddy wil contact you soon!
         title: When do I get my Buddy?
       - description: >-
-          Usually one or two days before the event you will receive an e-mail from us.
-This one is sent to the e-mail address you used in our signup system.
-Please check your spam folder as well, sometimes it goes in there.
-        title: How do I receive information about an event I signed up for?
-      - description: >-
-          Usually one or two days before the event you will receive an e-mail from us.
-This one is sent to the e-mail address you used in our signup system.
-Please check your spam folder as well, sometimes it goes in there.
-If you really can’t find it, contact us.
-        title: >-
-          I didn’t receive an e-mail about an event I signed up for.
-What do I do?
-      - description: >-
           We put the health and safety of our students and community first.
 We do not know exactly how this situation will impact our Reception, but we have alternative plans and are willing to adjust to the situation